Tuborg Havn: Landmarks

-Among the surviving Tuborg buildings is the brewery's administration building from 1913, now also known as the Tosen House after its architect, Anton Rosen.
+Among the surviving Tuborg buildings is the brewery's administration building from 1913, now also known as the Rosen House after its architect, Anton Rosen.
 Another landmark is the former Mineral Water Bottling Plant, completed in 1923 to a design by Sven Risom, featuring a gigantic Tuborg sign on its roof.

 Marina

 Tuborg Havn has mooring space for approximately 450 leisure craft.
 The water depth is 5.5 metres in the outer basin and 4.5 metres in the inner basin.